forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

-# Topics on the Aggregations of Atoms -> Giving Matter Properties
+# Aggregations of Atoms: Giving Matter Properties

 > in work, incomplete, some parts are explorative and need to be checked